Green Up DayHelp Clean-Up Roadside trash in Hartford!

-Green-Up Day is Saturday, May7th.
-We encourage volunteers to go out at their convenience, but if you go out before May 4th, please store your green-up trash at home.
+Green-Up Day is Saturday, May1st.
+Cleaning up trash along town roads is conductive to social distancing.
+We encourage volunteers to go out at their convenience, but if you go out before April 28th, please store your green-up trash at home.

-Bags: Beginning Monday, April 18th, Green-Up bags will be available at the Hartford Town Hall and the Quechee Library.
+Bags: Beginning Monday, April 19th, Green-Up bags will be available outside the Hartford Town Hall (building entrance parking lot side) and the Quechee Library (building entrance Willard Road side) and will be periodically restocked.
 Please take only the number of bags you plan to fill.
-Bags will also be available on Green-Up Day, Saturday, May 7th between 8:30 am and 12:00 pm at the Town Hall and Quechee Green.
+Bags will also be available on Green-Up Day, Saturday, May 1st between 8:30 am and 12:00 pm at the Town Hall and Quechee Green.

 Dumpsters: Will be available at the following locations:

 - Hartford Town Hall: Wednesday, April 28th - Monday, May 3rd

 - Quechee Green: Wednesday, April 28th - Monday May 3rd